Suv4o/personal-blog-2023/content/2023/10/18/from-pixels-to-words-exploring-the-capabilities-of-image-to-text-ai-tools.md

 ### Image captioning with Transformers.js

 Image captioning is the process of generating a description or caption from an input image.
 This requires both natural language processing and computer vision to generate the caption.
-To accomplish this, we use a model called [vit-gpt2-image-captioning](https://huggingface.co/nlpconnect/vit-gpt2-image-captioning) from Transformers.js.
+To accomplish this, we use a model called <a href="https://huggingface.co/nlpconnect/vit-gpt2-image-captioning" target="_blank" rel="noopener noreferrer">vit-gpt2-image-captioning</a> from Transformers.js.
 Using this model, giving us the following output for the image above:

 ```js
 [